-- Wednesday pm: Viral hepatitis Clinic
+- Wednesday pm: Allergic Bronchopulmonary Aspergillosis & Fungal Asthma Clinic, Viral Hepatitis Clinic

-- Thursday pm: Nurse-led viral hepatitis Clinic
+- Thursday pm: General Infectious Diseases Clinic, Nurse-led Viral Hepatitis Clinic

-- Friday am/pm: Chronic pulmonary aspergillosis Clinic
+- Friday am/pm: Chronic Pulmonary Aspergillosis Clinic, OPAT Infusion Clinic

 This clinic follows patients with infection-related problems like fever of unknown cause, returned travellers, or patients with infections discharged from hospital.
 Examples are bone and joint infections or infections following surgical procedures.